From the lab to the dancefloor

 - Findings of this research have been presented both nationally (Parkinson’s UK Research Conference) and internationally (Research in Imagery and Observation, Germany; American Congress of Rehabilitation Medicine, USA; University of Western Ontario, Canada).

-- The team were invited to present to patient and public groups including Parkinson’s UK Research Support Network and North West Coast Clinical Research Network.
+- The team were invited to present to the patient and public groups including Parkinson’s UK Research Support Network and North West Coast Clinical Research Network.

 - Researchers from the BEAM Lab were invited to a Parkinson’s UK funded network meeting ‘Measuring Music, Movement and Motivation for People with Parkinson’s’ at the Dance Psychology Lab, University of Hertfordshire.

-- The research was also featured in an article on dance and Parkinson’s in the Guardian.
+- The research was also featured in an article on dance and Parkinson’s in The Guardian.